MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/fusion-dev-ebook/01-what-is-fusion-dev-approach.md

 ---
-title: "Ebook: What is the fusion development approach? | Microsoft Docs"
+title: "Chapter 1: What is the fusion development approach? | Microsoft Docs"
 description: "Learn more about the fusion development approach to app building in Power Apps."
 author: spboyer
 ms.service: powerapps